 In a state of the union address on Wednesday (16 September), European Commission president Ursula von der Leyen unveiled plans to position tech at the centre of the continent’s pandemic recovery.
-Here’s a rundown of what happens next.
+Here’s a rundown of the key proposals.

 €150bn for digital projects

 Fresh funding: In what represents the biggest tech funding pledge since the start of her presidency, von der Leyen announced that €150bn of the EU’s €750bn recovery fund will be spent on digital projects.
 The beneficiaries are yet to be determined, but von der Leyen identified three focus areas: industrial data, AI and infrastructure.

 The key quote: “There has never been a better time to invest in European tech companies with new digital hubs growing everywhere from Sofia to Lisbon to Katowice.
 We have the people, the ideas and the strength as a Union to succeed.
 And this is why we will invest 20 per cent of NextGenerationEU on digital.
 We want to lead the way, the European way, to the Digital Age: based on our values, our strength, our global ambitions.”